meshcloud/meshcloud-docs/docs/meshcloud.policies.md

     Imagine a meshCustomer with `environment=[sandbox, test]`.
 If there is a meshPolicy in place between meshCustomers and meshProjects on the environment tag, users cannot create new meshProjects that use an environment that is **not** available on the meshCustomer, for example `environment=[prod]`.

-2) Enforcing that a meshProject only has meshCustomerUserGroups that are allowed access to highly confidential projects.
+2) Enforcing that a meshProject only has meshUsers/Groups that are allowed access highly confidential projects or production projects.

 3) Enforcing that a meshProject only has meshLandingZones assigned to it that are meant for the environment of the meshProject.